KDE/digikam-doc/README.md

 - Notify the coordinator about the contribution.
 - Coordinator will review the changes.
-- Coordinator can post comments in the Merge Request if something is wrong (aka DocBook compilation fails with the Continuous Integration).
+- Coordinator can post comments in the Merge Request if something is wrong (aka ReStructuredText compilation fails with the Continuous Integration).
 - Contributor must adjust, comment, or rebase changes in the forked repository accordingly with coordinator feedback.
 - When all is ready, coordinator merge changes from the forked repository to the original repository.